The Victor-Victrola Page

 The condition of a phonograph must be accurately determined before any estimates of value are undertaken.
 In the field of antiques, condition is a critical factor, and the valuation will usually rise exponentially as the condition of the item approaches 'brand new'.
 Some variation in the assessment of condition is to be expected; this can be true even amongst the most experienced appraisers.
 Significant disagreements exist within the collector and investor community on the value of certain phonographs, often due to variances in their personal experiences and subjective viewpoints.
 However, with some research work, most readers should be able to derive an acceptable estimate of a phonograph's condition-ranking and approximate market value.

-As a quick summary for determining the condition of a machine:
+As a quick summary for determining the condition of an antique machine:

 A. The appraiser must first determine if the machine is correct, meaning that it has authentic mechanics, hardware components and cabinet parts that would have been installed by the factory when it was new (e.g. has it been altered or updated?)